AmadeusW/amadeusw.github.io/_posts/2016-02-20-xaml-styling-and-theming-cheat-sheet.md

 }
 ```

-Here's what we get:
+In this example, we're calling `TimeOfDayChangedHandler` every second with alternating boolean flag.
+Here's the result:

 ![gif of changing themes](/blogData/xaml-cheat-sheet/changing-theme.gif)

-Now we need to overwrite the light theme such that it looks like the dark theme - and the only change is the text color.
+Now we need to overwrite the light theme such that it looks like the dark theme.
 Notice that this will force users of your app to use the dark theme, despite their personalized system settings.
+This will also force you to stick to one theme, as the other one will be sacrificed for the effect.

 1. Go to `C:\Program Files (x86)\Windows Kits\10\DesignTime\CommonConfiguration\Neutral\UAP\10.0.10586.0\Generic\themeresources.xaml`
-2. Copy it into a new dictionary in your solution.
+2. Copy it into a new dictionary in your solution: `Themes/LightOverride.xaml`
-3. Remove all nodes except for `<ResourceDictionary x:Key="Default">`.
+3. Remove all nodes except for `<ResourceDictionary x:Key="Default">` (dark theme)
-4. Rename this node to `<ResourceDictionary x:Key="Light">`.
+4. Rename this node to `<ResourceDictionary x:Key="Light">` (make it light theme)
-5. Use this dictionary in App.xaml
+5. Merge this dictionary in App.xaml

 ```xml
 <Application>
   <Application.Resources>